 XSEDE HPC Workshop: GPU Programming Using OpenACC

-XSEDE, along with the Pittsburgh Supercomputing Center and the National Center for Supercomputing Applications at the University of Illinois will be presenting an OpenACC GPU programming workshop on March 8, 2016.
+XSEDE, along with the Pittsburgh Supercomputing Center will be presenting an OpenACC GPU programming workshop on March 6, 2018.

 OpenACC is the accepted standard using compiler directives to allow quick development of GPU capable codes using standard languages and compilers.
 It has been used with great success to accelerate real applications within very short development periods.
 This workshop assumes knowledge of either C or Fortran programming.
-It will have a hands-on component using the Blue Waters which is deployed at NCSA.
+It will have a hands-on component using the Bridges computing platform at the Pittsburgh Supercomputing Center.

 You may attend at any of the following sites:

 - Pittsburgh Supercomputing Center

 - Ohio Supercomputer Center